 NORTHWESTERN and CALIFORNIA, late

-Northwestern/Cal ended at 2:28 AM, so at press time– oh, right.
-We're online, so no paper deadlines.
-Seriously though, if you stayed up for this one you have earned your chops as a college football diehard.
+Northwestern/Cal ended at 2:28 AM, so at press time – oh, right.
+We're online, so no newspaper deadlines.
+Seriously though, if you stayed up for this one you've earned your chops as a college football diehard.

 NORTHWESTERN 44, CALIFORNIA 30

-Collecting the Big Ten's second best scalp of the week was Northwestern, which won a rollicking, back and forth game against California.
-After combining for 1,056 yards of offense, turnovers were the key: Collin Ellis's two interception return touchdowns allowed Northwestern to build a 37-27 lead, and despite Trevor Siemian giving California a chance to tie with a late interception, Northwestern's third pick against Jeff Budzien killed that and let them add an insurance touchdown.
+Collecting the Big Ten's second best scalp was Northwestern, which won a rollicking, back and forth game against California.
+After combining for 1,056 yards of offense, turnovers were key: Collin Ellis' two interception return touchdowns allowed Northwestern to build a 37-27 lead, and despite Trevor Siemian giving California a chance to tie with a late interception, Northwestern's third pick against Jeff Budzien killed the Golden Bears' chances and let the Wildcats add an insurance touchdown.

 illinois 42, southern illinois 34

-The Big Ten suffered no mortifying losses, unlike the SEC (Kentucky vs. Western Kentucky), Pac-12 (Oregon State vs. Eastern Washington), or Big 12 (Kansas State vs. North Dakota State), but Illinois gave it a go.
+The Big Ten suffered no mortifying losses, unlike the SEC (Kentucky versus Western Kentucky), Pac-12 (Oregon State versus Eastern Washington), or Big 12 (Kansas State versus North Dakota State), but Illinois gave it a go.

 Fortunately, Illinois plays Cincinnati next week.
 It's not as though Cincinnati would destroy a Big Ten also-ran, right?